HackYourFuture/JavaScript1/Week5/MAKEME.md

    Look at the [documentation of the API](https://github.com/typicode/json-server) and see which other query parameters `json-server` support.
 Mess around with this to see how changing (or adding) parameters modifies your results.

 4. Use the code from your previous assignment to render the new results.
 If you have already displayed previous results make sure you clear them (hint: `someElement.removeChild(someChild)`).
 Make sure you style these results, use a style sheet for this!
-Also make sure you do not use javascript to construct static elements.
+Also make sure you do not use JavaScript to construct static elements.
 This way you can handle the positioning of elements easier.

 5. Change the layout of the page so that you only show a list of movie titles on the left side of your page.
 When the user hovers over a link (or maybe with a click) you want to show the additional information about the movie (poster, year etc.) on the right column.